glennr/blog-old/_posts/2015-07-08-mario-on-osx.md

 image: /assets/article_images/2015-07-08-mario-on-osx/banner.jpg
 ---

-# MarI/O on OSX

-My initial attempts to run [Seth Bling's MarI/O](https://www.youtube.com/watch?v=qv6UVOQ0F44) (an implementation of the NEAT machine-learning algorithm that teaches itself to play Super Mario) were on OSX.
+[Seth Bling's MarI/O](https://www.youtube.com/watch?v=qv6UVOQ0F44) is an implementation of the NEAT machine-learning algorithm that teaches itself to play Super Mario.

-While my attempts were ultimately unsuccessful, I did learn a few things...
+My initial attempts to run MarI/O were on OSX.
+While these attempts were ultimately unsuccessful, I did learn a few things.

 ## Attempt #1: BizHawk on OSX